GunduSriBhanu/Weather_Prediction_Multi_Agents/README.md

 AGENTOPS_API_KEY = <agentops>'which is used for both streamlit and fastapi"

 ### Step 3:
-Go to path "weatherchatbot\src\weatherchatbot" use command "docker-compose up --build" to build the docker compose file that builds overall Crewai flow, fast api and streamlit application.
+Go to path **weatherchatbot\src\weatherchatbot** use command **docker-compose up --build** to build the docker compose file that builds overall Crewai flow, fast api and streamlit application.

 ### Step 4:
-Use the http://localhost:8501 url to test the streamlit application for weather prediction.
+Use the **http://localhost:8501** url to test the streamlit application for weather prediction.

 ## Flow of Crewai:
 This code is designed to create a **multi-agent system** using the **CrewAI** framework to process and respond to weather-related queries.
 Let's break it down step by step to explain each part of the code: